 That’s because shoppers are using Instagram the way they used to use a brand’s website.
-Hashtags are explored, content reviewed, and other Instagram accounts featuring the clothing are scrolled through.
-This research serves to weave a picture of the brand’s overall identity together, which then informs shoppers’ decisions to buy or not.
+Hashtags are explored, content reviewed, and similar Instagram accounts are scrolled through.
+This research serves to weave a picture of the brand’s overall identity together, which then informs customer decisions.

-As mentioned in Baum + Whiteman’s 2018 Food and Beverage Trends Report, the latest trend in restaurant marketing is to create Instagrammable desserts (read: very photographable) to generate some buzz.
+As mentioned in Baum + Whiteman’s 2018 Food and Beverage Trends Report, the latest trend in restaurant marketing is to create Instagrammable desserts to generate some buzz.

 How Restaurants Can Engage Customers Through One Trick on Instagram